foundeo/cfdocs/guides/en/member.md

     ArrayAppend (empArr, emp)

-It can now be written as:
+Using a member function it can be written as:

     empArr.append(emp)

-where `arrayObj` is a reference to the CFArray class.
+Where `empArr` is a reference to an instance of a CFArray class (possibly a variable created with arrayNew).

 The following example depicts the new usage of member functions: